muratk5n/thirdwave/en/README.md

 sure..
 Must be due to those 9 aminos

 "Bulgur is considered a complete protein providing all nine essential amino acids"

 ---

-If China previously exported deflation to the rest of the world and now they are supposedly being cut off from the world supply chain.. what wld that do?
-Cause the reverse of deflation?
-There is inflation in many countries right now..

----